Landlord registration fees

 Late fee

-Late fees don't have any discount applied.
+Please note: Late fees do not have any discount applied.

 Property Management